-EDO Qld client Oakey Coal Action Alliance has filed written submissions to the the Court of Appeal in relation the Acland case.
-This appeal seeks to overturn the 2018 Supreme Court decision that would see groundwater impacts no longer allowed to be considered in some mining objection hearings.
-A review is expected in September.
+The hearing date for Oakey Coal Action Alliance’s appeal and New Acland Coal’s cross appeal has now been listed for a two day hearing on 27-28 February 2019.
+The appeal seeks to overturn the 2018 Supreme Court decision that would see groundwater impacts no longer allowed to be considered in some mining objection hearings.

 On 13 June 2018, New Acland Coal Pty Ltd filed its contention to OCAA’s appeal in the Queensland Court of Appeal on multiple grounds.